mldangelo/personal-site/src/data/about.md

 # Alongside Academia

 In my spare time, I work as a freelance data scientist with extensive experience in designing and deploying scalable solutions for data-driven projects.
 My expertise spans machine learning, natural language processing, large language models and statistical analysis.

-I also enjoy rock climbing, video games and learning new skills.